delphix/delphixpy-examples/README.md

 directly invoke the Delphix API via python.

 ## Where can I get delphixpy?
-delphixpy is available on PyPy, so you can install it by invoking pip
+delphixpy is available on PyPI, so you can install it by invoking pip

     pip install delphixpy